baoduy/hbd.astro-paper/src/content/blog/az-09-private-aks-acr-image-sync.md

   - Pulumi
   - CI/CD
   - AzureDevOps
+description: "
-description: "In this article, we explore the process of synchronizing container images with ACR for deployments in a private AKS cluster.
-We'll cover how to configure and automate this synchronization using CI/CD pipelines, ensuring seamless updates and secure image management for private AKS environments."
+In this tutorial, We explore the process of synchronizing container images with ACR for deployments in a private AKS cluster.
+We’ll cover how to configure and automate this synchronization using CI/CD pipelines, ensuring seamless updates and secure image management for private AKS environments.
+"
 ---

 ## Introduction